nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 **The NewNode function**

-I wanted to have also a function that would return me a empty Node Node to be used in my application, would be the same as a Constructor for my structure.
-Therefore, the creation of a function for that seemed a good idea, the problem was that I didn't kwnow how to initialize a struct containing byte array as a property.
-After a while testing, I figured out that there is a couple built in functions that help you create an object out of a type easly, those are: **make** and **new** functions.
-Make is usefull when creating arrays of types, in my case, an array of bytes.
-Whereas the new function is used to create empty structs for the given type.
-Furthermore, you can create manually the struct such as in C, as shown I my example, where I combined make and C form struct creation to create a new TreeNode struct.
+I wanted to have a function that would return me an empty Node Node to be used in my application, similar to a constructor for my structure.
+Therefore, creating a function for that seemed like a good idea.
+The problem was that I didn't know how to initialize a struct containing a byte array as a property.
+After a while of testing, I figured out that there are a couple of built-in functions that help you create an object out of a type easily.
+These are the make and new functions.

+The make function is useful when creating arrays of types.
+In my case, I needed an array of bytes.
+On the other hand, the new function is used to create empty structs for the given type.
+Additionally, you can manually create the struct similar to C, as shown in my example, where I combined make and C-style struct creation to create a new TreeNode struct.

 ```go
 func NewNodeNode() *TreeNode {